abnercabrera28/trivia_time/README.md

 # Trivia Game

-Trivia Game is a program that allows users to answer true or false questions based on one of the many categories they choose from a list.
+Trivia Game is a CLI application that allows users to answer true or false questions based on the many categories they choose from a list.
+Questions and answers come from a trivia API.
+Developed using Ruby.
 All trivia questions and answers are generated from https://opentdb.com/.

 ## Usage